Popcorn & Chat

 Think Bookclub, but with Movies!

-You will be able to interact with other attendees through live chat throughout the movie.
-Our movies are all PG-13 or less, and we keep our genre options pretty broad!
+• You will be able to interact with other attendees through live chat throughout the movie and during the post-movie 30-minute discussion.
+Our movies are rated PG-13 or less, and we keep our genre options pretty broad!
 Our facilitator-led discussions are done on Zoom after the movie.
-Some discussions may have zoom breakout room to allow more interactive discussions.
+Some events may include Zoom breakout rooms to allow more interactive discussions.

 Audrey Hepburn